Atakltiberhe/2023FA-ENGR-2304-81001-P09-EPONON-YAO./README.md

 C++ code to initiate code for rocket launcher to perform countdown for Arduin0: This code simulates a countdown for a rocket launch using an Arduino.
 It initializes a countdown, prints messages to the serial monitor, and activates a relay pin to simulate the ignition and launch of a rocket.
 You can customize the code for your specific hardware and add additional logic as needed.

+Good presentation EPonon, i was confused with your tinkercad link but when after read yout read me everythink was okay! i will share to you one of my project and you will give some reviwew